-In 2006 I sold everything I owned (again) and moved to Bali, where I based myself, and started teaching in Asia and the rest of the world.
-With 15 years of being on tour, I would add a new country or two to my explorations each year.
+In 2006 I sold everything I owned (again) and moved to Bali.
+I based myself there and started teaching in Asia, expanding throughout the rest of the world.
+With 15 years of being on tour, I have added a new country or two to my explorations each year.

 People asked me how I did it and the answer is, I wanted to.
 I couldn’t not follow my dream.

-The 2020 pandemic moved my teaching, mentoring and distant healing online these days and although I love being able to connect with my students all over, (I’m constantly calculating time zones), I admit I can’t wait to see you in real-time soon.
+The 2020 pandemic moved my teaching, mentoring and distance healing work online.
+Although I love being able to connect with my students all over, (I’m constantly calculating time zones), I admit I can’t wait to see you in real-time soon.